Homotopia (festival): Structure and governance

 Homotopia was founded in 2004 as an unincorporated association, with a small grant from Liverpool City Council.
 In 2012, in the same year it was included in the Arts Council England National Portfolio of organisations (NPO), it became a private limited company limited by guarantee, with charitable aims.
 Its main annual funders are Arts Council England and Liverpool City Council.

-As of 2021, it is governed by a ten member Board of Trustees who volunteer their time to run the festival and oversee its finances.
+As of 2023, it is governed by a nine member Board of Trustees who volunteer their time to run the festival and oversee its finances.

-The board members are (as of 2021):
+The board members are (as of 2023):